whizzbbig/solutions-of-errors-floema_course-/README.md

 A repo of solutions related to huge bunch of errors all thanks to community members.

-Facing error downloading resources then download from [this](https://github.com/LunacTec/floema_resources) repo provided by lunactec.
+Facing error downloading resources, then download from [this](https://github.com/LunacTec/floema_resources) repo provided by lunactec.

 # Note
 ```